Fynn9563/vrchat-photo-uploader/SECURITY.md

 - **Dependency auditing**: All dependencies are scanned for known vulnerabilities
 - **Signature verification**: Build artifacts are verified during CI/CD
 - **Checksum generation**: SHA256 checksums are generated for all releases
-- **Multi-platform builds**: Consistent builds across Windows, macOS, and Linux
+- **Multi-platform builds**: Consistent builds across Windows and Linux

 ## 🚨 Security Issues